sjoerdvanderhoorn/babbelaar/README.md

 ## Technical Details

 - **Frontend**: Pure HTML, CSS, and JavaScript (no external libraries)
+- **Default AI**: Free LLM service provided by [LLM7.io](https://llm7.io/)
-- **AI Integration**: OpenAI Chat Completions API
+- **Optional AI**: OpenAI Chat Completions API and other compatible providers
 - **Storage**: Browser localStorage for profile and conversation history

 ## Privacy

 - All data is stored locally in your browser
-- Your API key is stored locally and never sent to our servers
+- Your API key (if used) is stored locally and never sent to our servers
-- Only your conversations are sent to OpenAI's API
+- Only your conversations are sent to the configured AI service (LLM7.io by default, or OpenAI if configured)
 - Future versions will support exporting data to cloud storage services

 ## Future Enhancements